Tuupertunut/BattleSheepSolver/documentation/implreport.md

 ### Parallelization

 The top level of the minimax tree is searched in parallel.
 Instead of evaluating the tree branches one by one, an evaluation job is spawned for each branch and sent to a thread pool for execution.
-The top level usually has around 40 child branches on the first few turns, so there should be enough jobs for all cores in a modern multicore processor.
+The top level usually has around 60 child branches on the first few turns, so there should be enough jobs for all cores in a modern multicore processor.
 Deeper levels of the tree do not need to be parallelized.

+The parallelization uses the [Young Brothers Wait Concept](https://www.chessprogramming.org/Young_Brothers_Wait_Concept) optimization, meaning that the first tree branch is first fully evaluated in a single thread before starting the thread pool.

 ### Depth